William Baker (colonist): Dismissal

-Baker supported Governor William Bligh's attempts to regulate liquor imports, and signed a letter to this effect in 1807.
+As a publican Baker supported Governor William Bligh's attempts to regulate liquor imports, and signed a letter to this effect in 1807.
 Despite this, he publicly welcomed Bligh's overthrow in the 1808 Rum Rebellion and congratulated former Marines officer George Johnston for helping seize executive authority on behalf of the New South Wales Corps.
 In so doing he drew the attention of Bligh's replacement, Governor Lachlan Macquarie, who commenced an investigation into accusations that Baker had unfairly treated Hawkesbury settlers by appropriating supplies from the government store.
 The accusations were upheld and in 1810 Baker was dismissed from all his government posts.
+The Royal Oak, described by a later historian as one of "the worst houses along the river", was also ordered to be closed.

 Life in Hobart

 His business interests having collapsed, Baker abandoned his farm and relocated from New South Wales to the southern settlement of Hobart in Van Diemen's Land.
 In 1814 he is recorded as holding the office of government storekeeper in Hobart.
 A year later, at an approximate age of 54, he accepted a job as town crier for the newly created Deputy Judge Advocate's Court, calling witnesses and announcing verdicts on the roadside outside the courthouse.
 Any remaining business links with New South Wales were severed in 1819 with the sale of Baker's former farm to a colleague, Samuel Terry, who had recently visited him in Hobart.
 His wife, Elizabeth Baker, died in April 1824 and was buried in Hobart Cemetery.

 The Supreme Court of Van Diemen's Land was established by The Royal Letters Patent of 13 October 1823 and commenced activities on 10 May 1824, with Baker as its inaugural crier.
 This would be Baker's last and longest occupation.
 In February 1836 he received his first pay rise since becoming crier, being granted an extra £20.
 A contemporary reference applauded Baker's respectable appearance as crier but noted that he was "in the habit of sometimes getting tipsy" while performing his tasks.